eacardenase/eacardenase/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## I'm a psychologist that loves to programming!
+## I'm a psychologist that loves programming!

 Currently I'm studyng Strategic Data Analytics at Fundación Universitaria Konrad Lorenz, and working on my Python skills.
 I have interest in Data Engineering and Web Scraping.